yijiazho/drift-detector/TEST_PLAN_SUMMARY.md

 ## Conclusion

 This test plan provides comprehensive coverage of the Drift Detection System with:
-- ✅ 114 implemented tests across all epics
+- ✅ 120 implemented tests across all components
 - ✅ User actions and expected results for each test
 - ✅ Clear test commands for execution
 - ✅ Manual testing examples where applicable
 - ✅ Shared fixtures for consistency
 - ✅ Integration tests for end-to-end validation
+- ✅ Real-time analyzer monitoring tests

 All tests are passing and the system is well-tested and production-ready.